uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 .. image:: ../../../shared/building_and_running_chapters/Images/raw_html_editor.png
  :alt: The raw HTML editor
+ :width: 600

 You must enter valid HTML.
 The raw HTML editor does not validate your HTML code.
 Therefore you should thoroughly test the HTML content in your course.

 .. _HTML Component Templates: